 'Don't run kind man!
 Let me get into the water, then I'll tell you the secret to food.'

 Crocodile crawled into the river.
 'Ah!' he sighed.

-'Listen man.
-Watch the sky and the river.
-You must sow at the right They stopped throwing rubbish in the rivers and soon the water was time.
+time.
 Grow many things.
 Do I eat only big fish?
-Oh, how I wish I didn't clean - the fish returned. eat that rotting meat!
+Oh, I wish I didn't was clean - the fish returned. eat that rotting meat!'

 The man nodded.